 The best means of controlling rabbit damage in the garden is by discouraging their presence and preventing access to plants.
 Professional control is also available through pest management companies that provide nuisance wildlife management services.

-- Repellents.
 Chemical repellents can be applied to some trees, vines, or other plants that are in danger from rabbits.
 But these can create an unpleasant odor, taste, or stickiness.
-Because of this, and their toxicity, most repellents are not suited for use on vegetables or other food plants, as the can make the plant inedible for humans.
+Because of this, and their toxicity, most repellents are not suited for use on vegetables or other food plants, as they can make the plant inedible for humans.
 In addition, repellents often work only for a short time and need to be reapplied frequently.
 If you choose to use a repellent, carefully read and follow all label directions before use.

-2 Things that Don't Work Against Rabbits
+Strategies that Don't Work Against Rabbits

 - Regularly inspect the fencing to ensure rabbits are not getting through, under or around them.

-- Inspect plants for recent damage.
+- Inspecting plants weekly for damage.